Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD: AdS/QCD Soft-Wall Model at Finite Temperature

+where $A(r)=log(R/r)$ and $R$ is the AdS radius.
 Although the AdS-Schwarzchild geometry is generally used for high $T$ (where one obtains stable solutions), for low temperatures the same metric can also be used to obtain a small $T$ thermal geometry via an expansion involving powers of temperature.
 The limit $T = 0$ corresponds to a mapping of the AdS-Schwarzchild geometry onto the AdS-Poincare metric.
 At small $T$, the behavior of hadrons can be realized in the formalism based on the AdS-Poincare metric, using a thermal dilaton field.
-The following correspondence leads to equivalent results: an AdS-Schwarzchild geometry in the small $T$ limit is equivalent to a AdS-Poincare metric with a thermal dilaton.
+Thus, the following correspondence leads to equivalent results: an AdS-Schwarzchild geometry in the small $T$ limit is equivalent to an AdS-Poincare metric with a thermal dilaton field.

 The thermal version of the usual quadratic dilaton was applied in Ref. \cite {Vega}